 - balanced diet

-- no alcohol or drugs
+- no alcohol or recreational drugs

 - stress-relief activities such as yoga, meditation, and tai chi

-Even brief periods of meditation may sometimes help prevent a manic or depressive episode from getting more severe.
+According to one study, even brief periods of meditation may sometimes help prevent a manic or depressive episode from getting more severe.

 - family-focused therapy